-Cycle time is an interesting metric you should use to evaluate your team’s quality and overall efficiency of your Engineering performance.
+Cycle time is an essential part of Dora metrics that helps evaluate your team’s quality and overall efficiency of your Engineering performance.
 In a nutshell, it measures the time it takes for your team to complete work items once they begin working on them.

 To achieve Elite performance, you should actively work on reducing your cycle time.
 Since it represents the different phases of the delivery process, from code to production, you can focus on its four main components: coding time, PR pickup time, PR review time, and deployment time.

 In this article, we’ll look at ways to reduce your overall cycle time by improving each of these four components.
 Let’s dive in!

 What is coding time?

 You’ve probably had this issue at least once as a developer or a team lead: it’s just taking too long to write code!
 Until you have the code written, it can’t be reviewed, iterated upon, and merged into production.

 Coding time measures the time it takes from the first commit made to a branch until a pull request is submitted.
 We can correlate short coding time to low work in progress, small PR size, and clear requirements.

 Keeping coding time under control is fundamental to improving your software development process.
 By looking at branches where coding time is pushing your limits, you can guarantee that your overall coding time stays under control.

 - The task is too big.
 This is probably the most common reason developers spend too much time coding one task; it is simply too large.